-- 3. Import the FortiClient EMS database from the production server. - 4.
-Connect a few endpoints to the staging server by disconnecting them from the production server, then entering the staging server's FortiClient EMS IP address in FortiClient on the endpoints.
-This is for testing purposes; keep most endpoints connected to the production server. - 5.
-Close FortiClient EMS. - 6.
-Install FortiClient EMS 6.2.0 on the staging server using the downloaded installer.
+- 1. Close FortiClient EMS. - 2.
+Install FortiClient EMS 6.2.2 using the downloaded installer.
 You may complete the upgrade using one of the following methods.
-The installer files can be downloaded from Customer Service & Support. - a.
+You can download the installer files from Customer Service & Support. - a.
 If Fortinet has enabled upgrade on the FDS, a notification appears on the FortiClient EMS GUI.
 Click the notification, then review and accept the upgrade message. - b.
 Run the full FortiClient EMS installer as an administrator. - c.
 Run the light FortiClient EMS installer as an administrator.
-This installer connects to the FDS to check for, download, and run the latest full FortiClient EMS installer. - 7.
-Monitor FortiClient EMS performance on the staging server for at least two days, including testing use cases.
+This installer connects to the FDS to check for, download, and run the latest full FortiClient EMS installer. - 3.
+Monitor FortiClient EMS performance for at least two days, including testing use cases.